RichardCSantana-zz/eightqueens/README.md

-temperatureReductionFactor | reduction factor of temperature at each iteration, must be less than 1 maxIterations | maximum number of iterations numberOfQueens | number of queens to te algorithm solve logging.level.root | level of details about the algorithm running
+temperatureReductionFactor | reduction factor of temperature at each iteration, must be less than 1 maxIterations | maximum number of iterations numberOfQueens | number of queens to te algorithm solve logging.level.root | level of details about the algorithm running ( INFO to result, DEBUG to execution)